RickardKarl/vgosDBpy/README.md

     - Qt
     - Python packages given in the *requirements.txt* file (write 'pip install -r requirements.txt')
 2. Launch vgosDBpy by entering 'python -m vgosDBpy <.wrp-file> -g' while in this repository folder
-3. Enter 'python -m vgosDBpy -h' for more information.
+3. Enter 'python -m vgosDBpy -h' for more information

 Note: <.wrp-file> is the wrapper file in a vgosDB session folder.